Explore a Career in Internal Medicine | RUSM Skip to main content

 Melissa Woo

-Melissa A. Woo, MD, a 2016 RUSM graduate, is an internal medicine hospitalist at Cleveland Clinic Florida in the Miami-Fort Lauderdale metro area.
-We asked Dr. Woo to describe the role of an internal medicine hospitalist.
+Melissa A. Woo, MD, a 2016 RUSM graduate, completed internal medicine residency training and now practices as a hospitalist at Cleveland Clinic Florida in the Miami-Fort Lauderdale metro area.
+We asked Dr. Woo to describe her training experience and role in internal medicine practice.

 Q: Why did you decide to go into internal—and then hospital—medicine?